What is the Bicycle Association

 Sarah runs our accounts team for Bicycle Association memberships and brand contributions.

 Following a 12-year career with law firms in an office management role, Sarah spent seven years in a global operations role for a marketing agency heading up accounts and HR teams.

-John Worthington’s role is to analyse information from the BA’s Market Data Service and other sources, producing a range of market-focussed content.
+John Worthington’s role as Head of Insights is to analyse information from the BA’s Market Data Service and other sources, producing a range of market-focussed content.
 He also works with the Team to maintain and improve MDS data, and plan the transition towards MDS 2.0.
 John began his career as an academic librarian, before stints in the civil service and financial services sector.
 For the past 15 years he has worked for Mintel as a Senior Market Analyst, producing reports on a variety of consumer sectors, including cycling, travel and leisure.

 A Bit of History

 In 1910, the company's name was changed to 'The Cycle and Motorcycle Manufacturers and Traders Union Ltd'.
 Membership included all the principal British manufacturers of two and three-wheeled vehicles (bicycles, mopeds, scooters, motorcycles, sidecars and three-wheelers) as well as manufacturers of components, accessories and specialist clothing, and the UK concessionaires for imported products in those fields.